danielprofili/cs1371-personal/README.md

 # cs1371-personal
-Personal scripts and functions written for CS1371.
+My personal scripts and functions written for CS1371